Splitting Symplectic Monodromy: Further examples

 The spherical objects $i_\ast \cO_C (k)$ are mirror to embedded Lagrangian spheres \cite[Proposition 5.2]{Hacking-Keating-2}, with spherical twists mirror to Dehn twists in the usual manner.
 Moreover, there is a faithful group homomorphism \cite[Theorem 7.1]{Hacking-Keating-2}

 The image symplectomorphisms are described in terms of the SYZ (almost-toric) Lagrangian fibration on $M$.
-Under $\iota$, a line bundle $\cL$ acts as a `Lagrangian translation', with mirror autoequivalence $\otimes \cL \in \Auteq D(U)$; and an element $\phi \in \Adm / W$ acts as a `nodal slide recombination', with mirror autoequivalence is $\phi_\ast \in \Auteq D(U)$.
+Under $\iota$, a line bundle $\cL$ acts as a `Lagrangian translation', with mirror autoequivalence $\otimes \cL \in \Auteq D(U)$; and an element $\phi \in \Adm / W$ acts as a `nodal slide recombination', with mirror autoequivalence $\phi_\ast \in \Auteq D(U)$.
 In particular, combining back with Dehn twists, one has precise descriptions of the monodromy representation of the (conjectural) relevant moduli space; and, subject to the conjecture on $\Auteq_c D(U)$, we expect the representation \eqref{eqn:logCYmonodromy} to split.

-For projective Calabi-Yau surfaces, a general splitting result is expected to follow from Bridgeland's well-known conjecture on spaces of stability conditions on K3 surfaces.
+For projective Calabi-Yau surfaces, a general splitting result is expected to follow from Bridgeland's well-known conjecture on spaces of stability conditions on K3 surfaces\footnote{In the abelian surface case, where there are no spherical objects and Bridgeland's conjecture is a theorem, there are few autoequivalences acting trivially on cohomology and the situation is close to that for product tori with splitting arising from lattice theory and the linear action of symplectomorphisms on $[\omega]^{\perp}$, cf. \cite{Fan-Lai}.}.
 Some Picard rank one $K3$ surfaces were studied via HMS in \cite{Sheridan-Smith:K3}.
 For a concrete example, one can take the `mirror quartic' $(X,\omega)$, which is a crepant resolution of the quotient of the Fermat quartic $\{\sum z_j^4 = 0\} \subset \bC\bP^3$ by an action of $(\bZ/4)^2$.
 The crepant resolution resolves six $A_3$-singularities, yielding 18 exceptional curves.
 Take a K\"ahler form which is `sufficiently irrational' in the sense that the areas of these 18 curves, and of a line, are all linearly independent over $\bQ$.
 The moduli space of complex structures is an orbifold curve with fundamental group

 The natural map $\pi_1(\mathcal{M}_X) \to \pi_0\Symp(X,\omega)$ indeed splits by \cite[Section 7.2]{Sheridan-Smith:K3}.
 Similar results are obtained for the crepant resolution of the Fermat sextic in $\bP(1,1,1,3)$, again with a sufficiently irrational K\"ahler form (meaning that the relevant complex structure moduli spaces is again only one-dimensional).